COS420-Fall24/TeamG/README.md

 Saurav Pokhrel: Designer

+# Mission Statement
+Make the world better, one program at a time!

 # Problem Statements

 ****(1): Problem Statement**: The course planning interface can prevent students from effectively planning schedules, requiring that extensive time be spent or subpar courses taken.**